 Check your cables and connections

 A scratchy buzz that changes when you wiggle a cable is a dead giveaway.
 Reseat every connector, and swap in a known-good cable one at a time.
 Cheap unbalanced RCA leads are a frequent culprit; balanced cables are far quieter over any real distance.
-If you suspect a specific lead, our guide on how to test an XLR cable shows how to confirm a fault.
+If you are unsure which output and cable type to run, our guide on how to connect studio monitors covers the balanced options worth choosing, and if you suspect a specific lead, how to test an XLR cable shows how to confirm a fault.

 Also check that connectors are clean and fully seated.
 A partially inserted jack can pick up noise even when audio still passes.